fj317/PumpBot/README.md

  Config.json allows the user to customise the bot to their liking.
 The parameters the user can change are as follows:
  - **apiKey**: enter your own [API key](https://www.binance.com/en/support/articles/360002502072) here
  - **apiSecret**: enter your own secret API key here
- - **buyLimit**: enter what the maximum price above the average in the last 30 minutes you will be willing to pay.
-This is done to avoid coins that are pre-pumped (i.e. this avoids you buying the coin at a higher price and then being unable to sell).
-Default value is 1.15.
  - **profitMargin**: determines what price the coin's sell order will be put at.
 Default value is 150 (a 50% increase)
  - **percentOfWallet**: determines what percentage of your wallet's BTC will be used.
 Default value is 50%.
+ - **buyLimit**: enter what the maximum price above the average in the last 30 minutes you will be willing to pay.
+This is done to avoid coins that are pre-pumped (i.e. this avoids you buying the coin at a higher price and then being unable to sell).
+Default value is 1.15.
+ - **stopLoss**: sets a stop loss sell order at percentage of what you paid for the coin.
+Default value is 0.9 (i.e. coin will automatically sell at market price if value reaches 90% of what you orignally bought at).

  ### Possible Future Features
  - GUI which graphs the price of the selected coin pair in real time.